Edited by Michael Castro, DO

 Figure 2: Impingement “Jamming” in the Front (Anterior) Ankle

-Most anterior ankle impingement is the result of bone spurs at the front of the ankle and this can be seen on an ankle x-ray taken from the side (lateral view).
+Anterior ankle impingement may result in narrowing of the joint space by damaging joint cartilage.
+Later, the bone spurs at the front of the ankle can be seen on an ankle x-ray taken from the side (lateral view).
 The size of the bone spur can vary from very small to quite large (Figure 3).
-X-rays may also demonstrate mild, moderate, or even severe ankle arthritis, which is characterized by loss of the joint space (equivalent to loss of the joint cartilage).
-A fluoroscopy (moving x-ray) can demonstrate the actual impingement as it happens.
+X-rays may also demonstrate mild, moderate, or even severe ankle arthritis.

 Figure 3: Anterior Ankle Bone Spurs

-- Use of a Slightly Elevated Heel: Using a shoe with 1-1.5” heel (or adding a heel lift inside the shoe) means that the foot does not need to come up as far in the course of normal walking and running.
-Therefore less impingement occurs and patients will tend to be less symptomatic
+- Use of a Slightly Elevated Heel: Using a shoe with 1-1.5” heel (or adding a heel lift inside the shoe) means that the foot does not need to come up as far in the course of normal walking..
+Therefore, less impingement occurs and patients will tend to be less symptomatic.

-- Activity Modification: Avoiding or limiting activities (ex certain sporting activities or walking uphill) that cause ankle jamming will tend to cause the symptoms to improve.
+- Activity Modification: If appropriate, avoiding or limiting activities (i.e. certain sporting activities or walking uphill) that cause ankle jamming will tend to cause the symptoms to improve.

-- Anti-Inflammatory Medication : The use of anti-inflammatory medication (assuming no contra-indications) can be helpful if persistent symptoms are present.
-These may be particularly beneficial if there is underlying ankle arthritis.
+- Anti-inflammatory medication (NSAIDs): The use of anti-inflammatory medication (assuming no contra-indications) can be helpful if persistent symptoms are present.

-- Corticosteroid Injection: An occasional injection of corticosteroid into the ankle joint may be helpful particularly if there is some underlying ankle arthritis present.
+- An occasional injection of corticosteroid into the ankle joint may be helpful, particularly if there is some underlying ankle arthritis present.